Microsoft profit, sales top estimates on strong cloud demand

 “This environment continues to be dynamic,” Hood said.
 “We remain focused on controlling what we can control with strong executive and continue to invest for the long term.”

-Microsoft is also awaiting clearance for its $69 billion acquisition of Activision Blizzard Inc., with US regulators challenging the deal in court and UK antitrust officials set to release an update this week on their requirements for Microsoft to address competition concerns.
+Microsoft is also awaiting clearance for its $69 billion acquisition of Activision Blizzard, with U.S. regulators challenging the deal in court and UK antitrust officials set to release an update this week on their requirements for Microsoft to address competition concerns.

-Azure, which competes with Amazon and Alphabet Inc.’s Google, has been Microsoft’s highest-profile business for years, viewed as its strongest growth engine and the basis for its restoration to the ranks of technology giants over the past decade.
+Azure, which competes with Amazon and Alphabet’s Google, has been Microsoft’s highest-profile business for years, viewed as its strongest growth engine and the basis for its restoration to the ranks of technology giants over the past decade.

 Now, even with the burgeoning AI business attracting more investor attention, that fanfare will keep the focus on Azure results in the coming quarters.
 Microsoft sells many of its AI services through Azure — and integrating these products, as well as OpenAI’s systems, involves intense usage of Azure computing power.